Eurecat/BTWorkshop_ROSCON_ES25/README.md

 # BTWorkshop_ROSCON_ES25

-BT4.x, Groot2, BTROS2 y BTForest: orquestación avanzada en ROS2
+BT4.x, Groot2, BTROS2: orquestación avanzada en ROS2

 This repository contains BT.CPP assets to set up the simulation environment and tools stack for the workshop on advanced orchestration in ROS2, integrating BT.CPP 4.x, Groot2, BT.ROS2 for robotics behavior modular and composable orchestration.